What drives your career decisions?

 Lifestyle?
 Money?
 Happenstance?
 Friends?

 Curiosity + luck has consistently led the way for me.

 I've found that curiosity is strong enough to help create your own luck.
 I've been fortunate to work in the fintech startup world for the last ~15 years.

 With that context, it's understandable why my next move is a shift towards investing from operating.
 I've now worked at every stage company and have been through multiple exit types (acquihire, opportunistic m&a, IPO) – From day 0 (pre-seed) to a 'legacy' bank, and every stage in between.
 I've seen and been through a lot.
 But there's still so much I want to learn and do.

-I'm joining Costanoa VC as a Fellow to focus on crypto ecosystem investments.
+I'm joining Costanoa VC as a Fellow to focus on crypto and fintech.
 My curiosity + a little luck landed me in this fortunate position.
-That's also what primarily led me to Bitcoin and then the world of crypto, to begin with.
 I couldn't be more excited to join this thoughtful, successful, experienced, and curious team.

-I'm equally as excited to meet and support early-stage founders.
+I'm even more excited to meet and support early-stage founders.

 People often ask me questions regarding crypto resources or my crypto thesis and investment ideas.

 I reply generically to most of my friends – 'when you invest often matters more than what you invest in.
 Just stick with quality and invest consistently for a while.
 Fight FOMO.
 And whatever you do, don't capitulate.'

 But I'd love to go deeper with any of you who are building or even just thinking of building.
 Here are some thoughts going through my head these days: